bhurghundii/bhurghundii.github.io/_articles/0-its-over.md

 Yeah, so?
 You never Stomped at the Savoy.

 # "Fair enough - point taken.
 But you ain't having it back!
 Try and catch me!"
 (Exits through the left)
 It's prom again.
 It's always the biggest night of my life.

-The love of my life comes up to me:
+I walk up to the love of my life (for tonight (maybe the DJ got us falling in love again?))

 "Wanna do the hokey pokey?"
 We turn ourselves around / and that's what it's all about - one more time now!